Ashok-0003/repo-3/Overview/DevOps/UAT-Environment-Provisioning-Guide/UAT-MW-Deployment-Guide.md

 Select the branch **master** and click on the *Run* button to start the pipeline.
 The variable input details is provided below.

-5. Provide the below inputs as provided in the example.

 .INPUTS